 Therefore, we divided the participants into two groups, high-IS and low-IS groups, according to the heartbeat discrimination task parameter (A), and compared brain activities between high-IS and low-IS groups for each insula subregion by performing a two-sample t-test.
 This analysis revealed significant differences between the brain activities related to the valence level in the high IS group compared to the low IS group in the left dorsal dysgranular insula (Fig 6, Table 3), suggesting that the correlation between valence level and brain activity in the left mid insula was significantly stronger in the high IS group than in the low IS group.

 Table 3.
-Anatomical coordinates of insula subregions and t-value of ROI analysis.
+Anatomical coordinates of left insula subregions and t-value of ROI analysis.